snakis/p4/readme.md

 ##Details
 First sign up with an email address and a password.
 Then you are able to log in with this account.

+Dummy account available: email- dummy@gmail.com password-123hello

 ##Outside code
 Laravel Framework: https://github.com/laravel/laravel

 Master List table from: http://bootsnipp.com/snippets/featured/bootstrap-snipp-for-datatable

-Some Forms built with: http://bootsnipp.com/forms
+Food Create Form built with: http://bootsnipp.com/forms

 Templates and ideas taken from: https://github.com/susanBuck/foobooks